The Teenage Brain, by Dr Frances E. Jensen & Amy Ellis Nutt

 Jensen makes this book extremely timely by highlighting teenagers increasing vulnerability to mobile phone and internet addiction.
 For many teenagers, technology can be addictive as it provides novelty and reward, which makes them feel good.
 Jensen also discusses teenager’s susceptibility to the myths surrounding multi-tasking.
 Many teenagers believe that multi-tasking is a viable strategy during their homework and revision; however, Jensen suggests that it interferes with learning and causes homework to take between 25% to 400% more time.

 The book contains a wide range of historical information regarding the teenage brain.
 Whilst this information is interesting, it does seem to be a little too extensive and could somewhat distract the reader from the main message of the book.
 Instead, advice on how to deal with the problems the teenage years present would be a welcome addition.

-The book is available at £12.48 on Amazon.
+The book is available at £14.99.
 For a book of this quality, and with such a large range of topics, this feels very generously priced.